 While there’s always lots of movement within the US Top 100, it’s worth noting that it’s a fairly stable group.
 In general, it takes a few years for a name to gain enough popularity to crack the US Top 100.
 Declines tend to take time, too.

-For calendar year 2024, the following six names left the girls’ US Top 100:
+For calendar year 2025, the following five names entered the girls’ US Top 100:

-And these names entered the US Top 100 as of the May 2025 update:
+And these five names left the US Top 100 as of the May 2026 update:

 A NOTE ABOUT NUMBERS

-Likewise, names like Juliette that don’t rank might if we added in Juliet.
+Likewise, a names like Journey might crack the Top 100 if spellings Journee and Journi were combined.
 A shared sound – like the many Elle names, from Elizabeth to Eloise to Eliza, can make a popular name feel even more common.
-And the opposite is true.
+The opposite also applies.
 Nothing really sounds like Willow, and it’s not easy to re-spell Quinn, making those names feel a little less popular.

 Other clusters – like nature and flower names Daisy, Violet, Willow, and Iris, can make even a surprising floral fit in a little better – but also seem slightly less surprising.